Pricing for Services

 What is a chargemaster?

 A chargemaster is a comprehensive list of charges for each inpatient and outpatient service or item provided by a hospital.
 This includes each test, exam, surgical procedures or any other service.
-Given the many services provided by hospitals, a chargemaster contains thousands of services and related charges.

 Chargemaster amounts are almost never billed to a patient or received as payment by a hospital.
-The chargemaster amounts are billed to an insurance company and those insurers then apply its contracted rates to the services that are billed.
+The chargemaster amounts are billed to an insurance company and those insurers then apply a contracted rate to the services that are billed.
 In situations where a patient does not have insurance, our hospital has financial assistance policies that apply discounts to the amounts charged.
 More information on our financial assistance policies can be found on this page

 Are charges the same for every patient?